HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/quickstart.md

 - **Domino developer** creates the **schema** that defines what data can be accessed in a nsf database.
 - **Domino administrator** creates and activates the **scope** that defines how the data can be accessed.
 Also creates (optional) OAuth compatible applications with `client_id` and `client_secret` properties.
 - **Volt MX administrator** configures Volt MX's foundry middleware to interact with Domino REST API using the foundry Domino REST API adapter
-- **Application developer** develops applications leveraging Domino REST API Endpoints, Volt MX services and front-end tools like Volt MX Iris, VS Code or any tools and framework of choice
+- **Application developer** develops applications leveraging Domino REST API Endpoints, Volt MX services and front-end tools like Volt Iris, VS Code or any tools and framework of choice

 Read more about them in [Domino REST API roles](../references/usingdominorestapi/roles.md).